 This Honeywell portable air conditioner and heater is a great option for people who are concerned about the installation process.
 While all portable air conditioners come with an installation kit, not all kits are compatible with all window types.
 This Honeywell pick has an installation kit that can work with both vertical and horizontal sliding and crank windows.
 You’ll get a four-in-one solution that includes cooling, heating, a dehumidifier, and a fan.
 The dehumidifier removes a decent 51 pints of moisture per day.

-BTUs can vary widely with air conditioners.
+Air conditioning units can have a wide range of BTUs.
 In our guide, we prioritized options from 10,000 to 14,000 BTUs.
 Within this range, you should be able to find a portable AC that can accommodate rooms from 300 to 700 square feet.
 So, this will work for bedrooms, living rooms, and even larger oversized spaces.
 If you’re focused on efficiency, a dual-hose option is best since it can cool faster than a single-hose unit.
 While the majority of our recommendations are single-hose models, we did include a few dual-hose models.

 CFM ratings will determine how efficiently an appliance can move air in a room.
 Assuming you picked a unit that is compatible with the space that needs to be cooled, a higher CFM rating is preferable as this will be more efficient.
 However, it’s important to note that often manufacturers don’t readily share this information if you’re shopping online through many retailers, although that information will be in the instruction manual.
 Where available, we made a point to share the CFM rating so you can make a more informed decision.

 All portable air conditioners come with a control panel and remote control.
-But many of them include 24-hour on and off programming or the ability to auto-adjust the temperature once it reaches a certain level.
+But many of them include 24-hour on and off programmable timer or the ability to auto-adjust the temperature once it reaches a certain level.
 There are usually three fan modes as well.
-And in some cases, you can find options that are smart-enabled, with functionality to integrate into a smart assistant like Alexa or Google Assistant.
-In our guide, we included a few options that came with proprietary apps for wireless control, as well as a pick that was Alexa-enabled.
+And in some cases, you can find options that are smart-enabled, with functionality to integrate into a smart assistant like Amazon Alexa or Google Assistant.
+In our guide, we included a few options that came with proprietary apps for wireless control, as well as a pick that was Amazon Alexa-enabled.

-And finally, additional features like a dehumidifier can help to improve your comfort without the need for cranking down the temperature to a frigid level.
+And finally, additional features like a built-in dehumidifier can help to improve your comfort without the need for cranking down the temperature to a frigid level.
 A good dehumidifier should be able to efficiently remove moisture from the air, thereby helping to naturally reduce the temperature.
 You’ll want to pay attention to the evaporation rate which is listed in pints per day or pints per hour.
 Where available, we included this information in our recommendations.
 And as their name suggests, these portable models will come with rolling caster wheels to help make moving them from room to room easier.